What you need to know

 - Check your GPA eligibility by viewing your grade report on WebSIS.

-- Make note of special rules and deadlines for double majors including Course 2, Course 3, and Course 6 below.
+- Make note of the combinations not allowed, above, and the special rules and approvals needed for Courses 2, 3, 5, 6, 7, 18, and 21, below.

 - Review Choosing to Double Major and develop an academic plan with your faculty advisor.